When is lightheadedness not caused by an arrhythmia?

 Dizziness can be caused by conditions other than arrhythmia.
 For

-this reason, your doctor will try to determine whether your
+this reason, your doctor will try to find out whether your

-dizziness is caused by a heart condition, medicine, or other factors.
+dizziness is caused by a heart condition, medicine, or other things.

 Other causes of lightheadedness include hyperventilation, panic or anxiety attacks, prolonged standing, and excessive fluid loss caused by problems such as vomiting or diarrhea.

 Many of the medicines used to treat heart conditions, such as

 beta-blockers, calcium channel blockers, angiotensin-converting enzyme (ACE)

 inhibitors, and diuretics, can lower the blood pressure excessively and result

 in lightheadedness.
 In general, medicine-induced lightheadedness frequently